 Full integration of population dynamics into sustainable development with equality and respect for human rights

-Region countries have Instruments on Integration of population dynamics
+Region countries have Instruments on A. Integration of population dynamics

 Policies and instruments

-It is impossible to adopt forward-looking policies for improving people’s lives without taking into account population dynamics, which determine the number of people, where they will live, and the composition and age structure of future populations.
-Population is intrinsic to development: it is shaped by economic, social and environmental forces and in turn it gives shape to future economic, social and environmental conditions.
-As the preamble to the Montevideo Consensus on Population and Development notes, “population dynamics —growth and decline, changes in the age structure, urbanization, migration and changing household and family structures— influence the opportunities for human development, are shaped by the decisions that people take and are essential for planning economic and social growth as well as for the three pillars of sustainable development: social, economic and environmental.
+It is impossible to adopt forward-looking policies to improve people's lives without taking into account population and its dynamics, which determine the size of the population and its geographical distribution, as well as the age composition and structure of future populations.
+Population is intrinsic to development: it is shaped by economic, social and environmental forces, while reciprocally shaping forthcoming economic, social, and environmental conditions.
+As stated in the preamble of the Montevideo Consensus on Population and Development, "population dynamics —growth and decline, changes in the age structure, urbanization, migration and changing household and family structures— influence the opportunities for human development, are shaped by the decisions that people take and are essential for planning economic and social growth as well as for the three pillars of sustainable development: social, economic and environmental.

 Priority Measures